gem5bootcamp/lps2024/slides/03-Developing-gem5-models/09-extending-gem5-models.md

 ### OOO Action

-If you have never built /gem5/build/X86/gem5.fast, please do so with the following command due to the time needed to build gem5 might be long
+If you have never built /gem5/build/X86/gem5.fast, please do so with the following command, as gem5 takes a long time to build.

 ```bash
 cd gem5